Geodels/gospl/docs/user_guide/surfproc.rst

             diffusion:
                 hillslopeKa: 0.02
                 hillslopeKm: 0.2
-                smthDep: 20.0
+                nonlinKm: 100.0
                 clinSlp: 5.e-5

         Hillslope processes in goSPL is defined using a classical *diffusion law* in which sediment deposition and erosion depend on slopes (*simple creep*).
 The following parameters can be tuned based on your model resolution:

         a. ``hillslopeKa`` is the diffusion coefficient for the aerial domain,
         b. ``hillslopeKm`` is the diffusion coefficient for the marine domain,
-        c. ``smthDep`` is the transport coefficient of freshly deposited sediments entering the ocean from rivers,
+        c. ``nonlinKm`` is the transport coefficient of freshly deposited sediments entering the ocean from rivers (non-linear diffusion),
         d. ``clinSlp`` is the maximum slope of clinoforms (needs to be positive), this slope is then used to estimate the top of the marine deposition based on distance to shore.

 Sediment surface erodibility factor